 In a 241-mile test drive from Ann Arbor, Mich., to the Cars.com mothership in Chicago (of which 30 miles were electric-only) the Pacifica Hybrid garnered an observed mileage of 27.6 mpg — accomplished with the cruise control set at 75 mph.
 The Pacifica Hybrid’s mileage from that trip is almost exactly what a conventional Pacifica is rated to achieve on the highway.
 So, it doesn’t seem as if the hybrid system really does much to improve highway mileage at all, but what about around town?

-If you drive 30-40 miles a day, mostly around town and minimize your highway use, you might never really dig into the hybrid's gas engine.
+If you drive 30-40 miles a day, mostly around town and minimize your highway use, you might never really dig into the Chrysler Pacifica’s hybrid gas engine.
 Around town, I achieved an observed 45 mpg while driving more than 150 miles.
-That's a phenomenal achievement for a full-size, seven-passenger minivan.
+That’s a phenomenal achievement in fuel economy for a full-size, seven-passenger minivan.
 To get this higher mileage, I kept speeds below 50 mph, drove in stop-and-go traffic, charged up the Pacifica Hybrid when I got home, and maximized regenerative brake use by slipping the transmission into Low instead of Drive.

 Once the batteries had been depleted, the V-6 went to work — but not by itself.
 The Pacifica Hybrid actually prefers to use the electric motors as much as possible, even when the battery is depleted.
 Slow-speed cruising around parking lots or accelerating away from a stop is still done in electric mode, with the V-6 kicking in quickly afterward to put a little charge back into the batteries for the next stoplight takeoff.